-For the industrial company, it took 6 weeks to find and document the sales leakage and they realised an additional two points of profit to EBITDA putting over $900,000 back.
-Being a company with a long history and growth over that time, it had many points of where the leakage was occurring and improvements were available for them.
+For the industrial company, it took 6 weeks to find and document the sales leakage, and they realised an additional two points of profit to EBITDA, putting over $900,000 back.
+Being a company with a long history and growth over that time, it had many points where the leakage was occurring, and improvements were available for them.
 The review armed management with the action list and recommendations for changes and improvements required.

 If companies are seeking profitability gains that can be consistently applied to support growth, the review is the perfect place to start.